Gentilly Nuclear Generating Station: Gentilly-2

-Gentilly-2 is a standard CANDU 6 reactor, similar to the Point Lepreau Nuclear Generating Station.
-The plant has a net output of 675MW(e).
-Unlike the adjacent Gentilly-1 reactor, Gentilly-2 has had a good service record since start-up in 1982, with a cumulative operating factor of 76.4%.
+Gentilly-2 was a standard CANDU 6 reactor, similar to the Point Lepreau Nuclear Generating Station.
+The plant had a net output of 675MW(e).
+Unlike the adjacent Gentilly-1 reactor, Gentilly-2 had a good service record since start-up in 1982, with a cumulative operating factor of 76.4%.

 In an August 19, 2008 announcement, Québec planned to spend $1.9B to overhaul Gentilly-2 in order to extend its lifespan to 2040.
 Refurbishment of the reactor was eventually cancelled when on 3 October 2012, Hydro-Quebec's CEO, Thierry Vandal, announced the decommissioning of the Gentilly-2 generating station for economic reasons, scheduled to occur on 28 December 2012 at 10:30 p.m.
 At that time, a decommissioning process will proceed over a period of 50 years and is expected to cost $1.8 billion.
-The permanent shut down and decommissioning of the power plant followed an election pledge from Quebec premier, Pauline Marois.
+The permanent shut down and decommissioning of the power plant followed an election pledge from Quebec premier Pauline Marois.

 The Gentilly site also houses a 411MW gas turbine generation plant.
 The Bécancour generating station was commissioned in 1992-1993.